ferra-language/ferra-lang/docs/AST_SPECIFICATION.md

 * **Immutable** – AST is read‐only after construction; later passes build separate mutable IRs.
 * **Evolvable** – Additive; v0.1 avoids breaking fields so future RFCs can extend using `Option<>` or new variants.
 While v0.x versions may introduce breaking changes to the AST structure as the language evolves, v1.x and later will adhere to semantic versioning for the AST, ensuring stability for tooling that consumes it.
 * **Assignment as Expression (v0.1)**: For v0.1, assignment operations (`=`, `+=`, etc.) are parsed as expressions (see `ExprKind::Assign`) and can syntactically appear where other expressions are allowed.
 Their evaluation semantics (e.g., what value they yield, typically `Unit`) are defined in `CORE_SEMANTICS.md`.
+* **Identifier Representation**: The AST uses `IdentId` to represent identifier occurrences (names of variables, functions, types, fields, etc.).
+The AST captures the syntactic structure of where these identifiers are declared and used.
+Full scope resolution (linking identifier uses to their declarations, managing lexical scopes, and handling shadowing) is a responsibility of subsequent semantic analysis phases, which will typically build and use symbol tables or similar data structures by traversing this AST.

 ---